ballerina-platform/ballerina-dev-website/swan-lake/featured-scenarios/manage-data-persistence-with-bal-persist.md

 {"employee_id":"16c6553a-373c-4b29-b1c8-c282f444248c","first_name":"John","last_name":"Doe","email":"johnd@xyz.com","phone":"1234567890","hire_date":{"year":2020,"month":10,"day":10},"manager_id":"123e4567-e89b-12d3-a456-426614174000","job_title":"Senior Software Engineer"}
 ```

-Now you have successfully execute CREATE, READ and UPDATE queries against your database.
-Let’s explore the final DELETE query in the next section.
+Now, you have successfully executed the `CREATE`, `READ`, and `UPDATE` queries against your database.
+Let’s explore the final `DELETE` query in the next section.

 ### Delete the `Employee` record

-Similar to the client update call, you can use the `delete` action to delete the record with the given id.
+Similar to the client `update` call, you can use the `delete` action to delete the record with the given ID.

-Replace the previous code and add the new delete call instead,
+Replace the previous code and add the new `delete` call instead.

 ```ballerina
 import ballerina/io;